8ta4/blog/drafts/Looking for a Q&A site that only uses quotes from famous people.md

 - Every quote has a source (book title and page number, or article link with text highlight)
 - Users can vote on answers

+I'm going to post a question on this site: "How do I pronounce Shia LaBeouf's last name?"
+I bet the answer will be "Just Do It."

 Is there such a site out there?